open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 The Policy Propagator will add entries to the `policies` and `parent_policies` tables as it creates replicated policies.
 It will also set the annotations of `policy.open-cluster-management.io/policy-compliance-db-id` and `policy.open-cluster-management.io/parent-policy-compliance-db-id` on each replicated policy template (e.g.
 `ConfigurationPolicy`) entry within the replicated policy to match what was inserted in the database.
-Additionally, it'll set the `policy.open-cluster-management.io/policy-spec-sha1` set to the hex format of the SHA1 of the `spec` of the policy (e.g. `ConfigurationPolicy`).
 This way, the Status Sync controller won't need to provide as much data when recording a compliance event.
 Reducing bandwidth utilization to the hub is helpful in edge scenarios.
 With this in mind, the current compliance events sent by the controllers will set the database related annotations from the policy being evaluated.
 With this additional information, the Status Sync controller can avoid sending the whole spec, policy, and parent policy in the`/api/v1/compliance-events` `POST` request.
 This also reduces the chance of race conditions where a compliance event is sent and the policy is updated before the compliance event is recorded in the database.
 The rest of the data required for the `POST` request can be found in the Kuberenetes `Event` object.

 To record a compliance event when a policy is deleted, the Spec Sync controller will record these compliance events before it deletes the policy template (e.g. ConfigurationPolicy).
 A finalizer on the policy template objects was considered but it adds complexity with little additional value since anyone with access to delete a policy can remove the finalizer.

-There is an existing compliance history in the replicated `Policy` objects on the hub, though it is potentially incomplete due to the shortcomings previously mentioned.
-If a user wants to import that data in the new compliance event store, a script will be provided that will add entries from the replicated `Policy` objects' `status.details` field on the hub.
-In this case, the `spec` would be set to `unknown`.

 ##### Managed Cluster Phase 2 - Add Resiliency